Arizona Student Bullying Attorney | School Bullying

 What Are the Different Types of Bullying in Arizona?

-This is the most common type of bullying.
-It can range from hitting and kicking to spitting and pushing which causes possible injury.
+- Physical Bullying: Physical bullying is the most common type of bullying.
+It can range from hitting and kicking to spitting and pushing, which causes possible injury.
 Yes, these types of harassment commonly happen.
 Also, this violence can involve the destruction of property.
 It’s common for students who bully others into taking their victim’s belongings and damaging them.

 Arizona Anti-Bullying Required School Policies